Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## createUserAccount

-Requests the registration of a new Nym on the Notary.
-It uploads the NYM file and sends the public credentials.
+Requests the registration of a new **nym** on the Notary.
+It uploads the **nym** file and sends the public credentials.
 It does not send the private credentials.
 The public credentials will include the master credentials and the sub credentials.
 For example, it could be a master credential and four sub credentials, or two master credentials and two separate credential.

 * Element `credentialList`: Contains armored [`<OTuser>` document](OTuser.md).